-- Runny almond butter instead of oil.
-Oil creates more crumbly brownies which are slightly oily on touch.
-Almond butter (or any other nut butter) makes brownies even MORE fudgy and in tact.
+Runny almond butter instead of oil.
+Oil creates more crumbly brownies which are slightly oily on the touch.
+Almond butter (or any other nut butter) makes brownies even fudgier and intact.

-- Coconut sugar which has a slight caramel note and adds complexity to these brownies.
+Coconut sugar has a slight caramel note and adds complexity to these brownies.

 Preparing the wet ingredients for these brownies

 I always strive to make recipes as simple and easy as possible.
-First, I'd recommend melting the chocolate and plant-based milk in a small saucepan.
-Doing this first will allow the mixture to cool down when you need to mix everything together
+First, I'd recommend melting the chocolate and dairy-free milk in a small saucepan.
+Doing this first will allow the mixture to cool down before you mix the final batter.

 You'll need to puree about 250g of sweet potato.
-However, if you have a normal sized food processor or blender, you'll know it's difficult to blend small amounts of anything!
+If you have a normal-sized food processor or blender, you'll know how difficult it is to blend small amounts of anything!
 The easiest way to puree the sweet potato is to add it to your liquid chocolate mixture.
 Liquid always makes blending easier!

 I have a stick blender so I blended it right in the pan.
 However, you can add it to a blender or food processor with the chocolate mixture!
 Allow it to cool a little then we can proceed to more yumminess :).
 You don't want the mixture to be too hot otherwise your sweet potato brownies will cook before they reach the oven.

 Preparing the brownies

 Add all the dry ingredients to a bowl and mix until there are no big lumps.
 Add your beautiful sweet potato chocolate mixture and your almond butter (or choice of nut/seed butter) and mix!